 The Irene duPont Library staff facilitates student access to information and provides formal library instruction to students.
-This instruction, begun during orientation classes for new students and continuing in academic classes throughout a student's four years at the School, affords students the library research skills necessary for academic work at St. Andrew's, in college, and beyond.
+This instruction, begun during orientation classes for new students and continuing in academic classes throughout a student's career at the school, affords students the library research skills necessary for academic work at St. Andrew's, in college, and beyond.

-Built in October 1956 and renovated in 2008, the Library features group study rooms, individual study carrels, a computer lab, a periodical and reference room, and a collection of approximately 31,500 print volumes, 150,000 electronic books, 3,500 DVDs, 5000 academic streaming videos and 100 print periodicals.
+Built in October 1956 and renovated in 2008, the Library features group study rooms, individual study carrels, a periodical and reference room, and a collection of approximately 31,500 print volumes, 150,000 electronic books, 3,500 DVDs, 5000 academic streaming videos and 100 print periodicals.
 The print collection grows by about 700 books each year.
-Library Course Guides are used extensively by faculty to curate resources students need for coursework and research projects.
+Library course guides are used extensively by faculty to curate resources students need for coursework and research projects.